Designing Satellite Constellations with ModelCenter

 Summary

-This tutorial was an introduction to using the Satellite Collection () object and the Walker tool with Analyzer.
+This tutorial was an introduction to using the Satellite Collection object and the Walker tool in conjunction with the ModelCenter software.
 Simple values were used in order to expose you to their functionality.
-You began the scenario by placing a Satellite () object in a repeating ground trace orbit.
-You attached a Sensor () object to the Satellite () object that created a synthetic aperture radar field of regard.
-Using the Satellite () object as a seed satellite, a Satellite Collection () object and the Walker tool, you created a simple constellation of two satellites opposite of each other in one orbital plane.
-Using a Coverage Definition () object, you assigned a shapefile as your grid area of interest, which covered all the Earth's land masses and assigned the Sensor () objects as the assets.
-Using a Figure Of Merit () object and Simple Coverage, you determined that approximately 90 percent of the Earth's land mass was accessed by the Sensor () objects during a twenty four hour analysis period.
-Using Analyzer's Parametric Study Tool, you varied the Satellite () object's semi major axis to study percent satisfied at various altitudes.
+You began the scenario by placing a Satellite object in a repeating ground trace orbit.
+You attached a Sensor object to the satellite that modeled a synthetic-aperture radar's field of regard.
+Using the Walker tool to make, you made your Satellite object the seed satellite for a Satellite Collection object to created a simple constellation of two satellites in opposition to each other in one orbital plane.
+You inserted a Coverage Definition object and assigned a shapefile as your grid area of interest, which covered all the Earth's land masses, and assigned the Sensor objects as the coverage assets.
+Using a Figure Of Merit object and a Simple Coverage definition, you determined that approximately 90 percent of the Earth's land mass was accessed by the two SAR sensors during a 24-hour analysis period.
+Using the ModelCenter software's Parametric Study tool, you varied the Satellite object's semi-major axis to study satisfaction percentage at various altitudes.